haiku/website/content/guides/building/get-source-git.md

 git commit -a -m "WebPositive: Style cleanup, no functional change"
 ```

-<h5>Long commit comments</h5>
+<h4>Long commit messages</h4>

-If your commit message is longer, you can put it in a file and use it this way:
+If you want to make a longer commit message, you can put it in a file and use it this way:

 ```sh
 git commit -a -F ~/mycommitlog